rezaxdi/armbian-tv-allwinner-h6/README.md

 # Armbian for Tanix TX6 tv box

+### IMPORTANT NOTE : I'm currently using Debian Bookworm with mainline kernel on this TV Box, here is how to install it : https://gist.github.com/rezaxdi/562a4a2b3ca5a57ae8d11a7bf1a10521

 This is a fork of armbian with added config files and patches for Tanix TX6 tv box (Allwinner H6).
 WiFi & BT support is not added.

 ## Compile